mitz-it/golang-otel/README.md

 # OpenTelemetry - Mitz IT

-Abstraction over OTEL packages for Go lang.
+Abstraction over OpenTelemetry packages.
+Applying the _convention over configuration_ concept to generate observability to Mitz IT microservices.

 ## Installation